 Disbursements is a term used for payments made by a funeral director to a third party for their services on behalf of the family.
 This includes, the crematorium, doctors, officiant, cemetery authorities and gravedigger.

-The disbursements can amount to a large amount, sometimes more than £1000 and are usually paid up-front by us.
-Being a samll business this can affect our cashflow and so we ask, where possible, that the bill-payer contributes these upfront, before the funeral.
+The disbursements can amount to a large amount, usually more than £1000, and are usually paid up-front by us.
+Being a small business this can affect our cashflow and so we ask, where possible, for 50% of our estimated costs upfront, before the funeral.
 Please speak to us if this is difficult - we're here to help.

 The following form can help to give you an idea ofwhat the likely price of the funeral will be according to the options you choose for the funeral.
 This is only meant as a guide and does not represent all of the funeral options available as there are so many choices.
 Please speak to us for more information about any of these things.